Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: EFFECT OF ATOMIC VELOCITY DISTRIBUTION ON THE STATISTICAL PROPERTIES OF THE MICROLASER

 \subsection{Effect of velocity spread on the correlation function}

-We have seen in the theory of the three-level two-mode microlaser that the photon statistics of the cavity field exhibits bunching behavior for most of the range of the pumping parameter except at some of the trapping states, where the field is anti-bunched.
-We are going to show now the effect of the velocity spread on the second order coherence function in the two cases.
-We distinguish two regions from Fig. \ref{g03}: the first is the smooth region where \(g^{(2)} (0) < 2\) and the second one is the sharp peaks of \(g^{(2)} (0)\) at the vacuum trapping states where \(g\tau _{{\mathop{\rm int}} }\) is multiple of \(\pi /\sqrt 3 \).
-For the first case, we observed that the correlation is very immune to the atomic velocity spread and even a very broad velocity distribution doesn't reduce the field correlation substantially as shown in Fig. \ref{g2d1} where the correlation due to mono-velocity atomic beam for a microlaser operating at \(g\tau _{{\mathop{\rm int}} } = 0.6\) and R = 10 is compared with microlaser pumped by an atomic beam having a spread of \(\frac{{\Delta v}}{{v_o }} = 0\% ,\ {\rm{ 20\% ,\ 50\% \ and \ 100\% }}\).
-While increasing the velocity spread changes the average velocity for the atoms and hence drifts the operating point of the microlaser slightly, what we want to emphasize from Fig. \ref{g2d1} is that correlation is not affected much by the velocity spread.
+We have seen in the theory of the three-level two-mode microlaser that the photon statistics of the cavity field exhibits super-poissonian behavior for most of the range of the pumping parameter except at some of the trapping states, where the field is anti-bunched.
+We are going to show the effect of the velocity spread on the second-order correlation function when there is a trapping state and when there is no trapping state.
+Two regions are distinguished from Fig. \ref{g00}(a): the first is the smooth region where \(g^{(2)} (0) < 2\); and the second one is the sharp peaks of \(g^{(2)} (0)\) at the vacuum trapping states where \(g\tau _{{\mathop{\rm int}} }\) is a multiple of \(\pi /\sqrt 2 \).
+For the first case, we observed that the correlation is immune to the atomic velocity spread and even a very broad velocity distribution does not reduce the field correlation substantially as shown in Fig. \ref{g2d1}.
+In this figure, the correlation due to mono-velocity atomic beam for a microlaser operating at \(g\tau _{{\mathop{\rm int}} } = 0.6\) and \(R/\gamma = 10\) is compared with the same microlaser pumped by an atomic beam having a spread of \(\frac{{\Delta v}}{{v_o }} = \ {\rm{ 20\% ,\ 50\% \ and \ 100\% }}\).
+While increasing the velocity spread changes the average velocity for the atoms and hence drifts the operating point of the microlaser slightly, what we want to emphasize in Fig. \ref{g2d1} is that the correlation is not affected much by the velocity spread.